 You should hear back within a week if the brand is interested, but some emails go into spam folders or get lost, so do send a polite follow up email.
 If you hear nothing after that, I’m afraid it’s probably a no for now.
 Though, that doesn’t stop you from mixing up your pitch a bit, and emailing again in a few months.

-Are you ready to start selling yourself and your blog to the brands you love?
+Are you ready to start selling yourself and your blog to start working with brands you love?
 Get your blog out there, and start collaborating.

 Pin this for later…